Hello0w0/Lab-Manage-System/README.md

 # Lab-Manage-System
-A lab manage system built by pyqt5, python and MySQL.
+A lab manage system built by python.

+requirements: pyqt5, numpy, pandas and pymysql

 the text of the project is set in Chinese because it's my homework :)